List of Friday the 13th characters: J.J. Jarrett

 J.J.
 Jarrett is first seen aboard the SS Lazarus, playing her guitar while being filmed by her young friend, aspiring film school student, Wayne.
 After giving him some advice about women, she heads down into the lower decks of the ship to take advantage of the superior guitar acoustics the cavernous interior will offer.
 As J.J. loses herself in a jam session, she fails to notice Jason stalking her until the last minute.
 Upon seeing him, she panics and runs deeper into the bowels of the ship.
-After running down a flight of steps, she suddenly stops and lets out a blood-curdling scream, just as Jason, who has gotten in front of her and is wielding her guitar, swings the heavy instrument at her head, smashing her skull and killing her.
+After running down a flight of steps, she suddenly stops and lets out a blood-curdling scream as Jason appears in front of her wielding her guitar Jason swings the heavy instrument caving her skull in.

-Her body is shown later when Wayne literally falls over her whilst fleeing from Jason.
+J.J's corpse is shown later when Wayne literally falls over her whilst fleeing from Jason.